-The Department of Health and Social Care annual circular on charging for care and support says that the lower and upper capital limits will remain at £14,250 and £23,250 respectively in 2020-21, meaning that individuals with less than £14,250 in assets (in most cases, including their home) do not have to pay for their residential care from their assets.
+The Department of Health and Social Care annual circular on charging for care and support says that the lower and upper capital limits will remain at £14,250 and £23,250 respectively in 2020-21, meaning that individuals with less than £14,250 in assets (in most cases, including their home) do not have to pay for their care from their savings.

 The PEA has remained at this level since 2015.

 If an individual has assets worth more than £23,250, the upper capital limit, they must pay the full cost of their residential care without help from the council.

 A person with assets between the capital limits must pay what they are obliged to from their income, plus a means-tested contribution from their assets (calculated as £1 per week for every £250 of capital between the capital limits).